alrappie/Hidup-Sehat-Machine-Learning/Recommender/README.md

 * Main notebook is notebook.ipynb

 ## How the model works
-Here's a explanation how the recommendation works
+Here's the explanation how the recommendation works
 1. Import all the needed libraries
 ```python
 import numpy as np